gregschmit/rails-rest-framework/README.md

 After you clone the repository, cd'ing into the directory should create a new gemset if you are using RVM.
 Then run `bundle install` to install the appropriate gems.

-To run the full test suite:
+To run the test suite:

 ```shell
 $ rake test